hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 * `https_port` - (Optional) The value of the HTTPS port.
 Must be between `1` and `65535`.
 Defaults to `443`.

 * `origin_host_header` - (Optional) The host header value sent to the origin with each request.
 Possible values include an `IPv4` IP address, `IPv6` IP address or a valid `domain name`.
-If you leave field undefined, the requests hostname determines this value.
-Azure Frontdoor Origins, such as Web Apps, Blob Storage, and Cloud Services require this host header value to match the origins hostname.
-This fields value overrides the host header defined in the Frontdoor Endpoint.
+If you leave field undefined, the request's hostname determines this value.
+Azure Frontdoor Origins, such as Web Apps, Blob Storage, and Cloud Services require this host header value to match the origin's hostname.
+This field's value overrides the host header defined in the Frontdoor Endpoint.
 For more information on how to properly set the origin host header value please see the [product documentation](https://docs.microsoft.com/azure/frontdoor/origin?pivots=front-door-standard-premium#origin-host-header).

 * `priority` - (Optional) Priority of origin in given origin group for load balancing.
-Higher priorities will not be used for load balancing if any lower priority origin is healthy.Must be between `1` and `5`(inclusive).
+Higher priorities will not be used for load balancing if any lower priority origin is healthy.
+Must be between `1` and `5`(inclusive).
 Defaults to `1`.

+* `weight` - (Optional) The weight of the origin in a given origin group for load balancing.
+Must be between `1` and `1000`.
+Defaults to `500`.

 ---